metaperl/flash-goban/README.md

 2. Download the SGF
 3. Open up the SGF in KaTrain
 4. Find a position where you could improve
-5. Make a flashcard of the position
+5. Make a flashcard of the position(s)
 6. Review your flashcards on a regular basis to improve.

 ## A little more detail about taking the flashcards